ern0/amperachargingmonitor/README.md

 ## The solution

-I have no ODB2 interface (yet), and AFAIK it works only when the car is tudned on.
+I have no ODB2 interface (yet), and AFAIK it works only when the car is turned on.
 Anyway, if it works when the car is turned off, I don't really want to use it, I think, it's a huge secutiry hole.

 Fortunately, there is a led indicator in the middle of the front window.
 After plugging the charging cord, it turns to yellow for a while, and if there's no error, it turns constant green during charging, then flashing green, when the car is fully charged.